 The Puget Sound, part of the Salish Sea is home to over 170 islands, sheltered beneath the Olympic Mountain rain shadow.
 This geographical location offers a mild, year-round climate and receives more sunshine than much of Western Washington.
-The nation’s largest ferry fleet provides easy access from Seattle and Tacoma waterfront.
+The nation’s largest ferry fleet provides easy access from Seattle and Tacoma waterfronts.

 Poulsbo.
 Take the scenic 35-minute ferry to Bainbridge Island, then drive 11 miles to historic Poulsbo, Washington, affectionately known as “Little Norway.”
-This waterfront town on quaint Liberty Bay offers quirky shops, local art, restaurants, and a Norwegian vibe.
+This quaint waterfront town on Liberty Bay offers quirky shops, local art, restaurants, and a Norwegian vibe.
 Sluey’s Bakery is an absolute must on Main street.

 Kingston.
 Nicknamed the “Little City by the Sea,” sits on the edges of Apple Tree Cove, 40-minutes from Seattle by fast ferry or 20-minutes from Edmonds Washington.
 This charming port town offers craft breweries, local coffee shops, and the best small-batch wine at D’vine Bistro.
 All just steps from the ferry.